INS No. 120

 EU Commission Regulation (EU) 2018/1472

-Carmines are added to foods and beverages at concentrations up to a maximum permitted level (MPL) as established by the Codex Alimentarius Commission and published in the General Standard of Food Additives (GSFA).
+Carmines (INS No 120) are added to foods and beverages at concentrations up to a maximum permitted level (MPL) in more than 70 food categories as established by the Codex Alimentarius Commission and published in the General Standard of Food Additives (GSFA).

 A weight of evidence analysis indicates that carminic acid/cochineal extract is not genotoxic.
-Regarding cochineal, both negative and positive results were reported.
-In studies where cochineal was said to be mutagenic, few details were available.
 Cochineal did not cause chromosomal damage in human cells.
-13-week studies on rats given oral doses of carmine at levels up to 10 g/kg/day revealed no toxic effects, except widespread staining of tissues in animals treated with the highest concentration.
 A long-term toxicity study revealed that carmine orally administered at doses of 50, 150, and 500 mg/kg/day for up to 109 weeks produced no adverse effects in rats or their offspring.
 No adverse effects occurred when rats were fed carmine for three generations at doses of 500 mg/kg/day.
 Carminic acid/cochineal extract was not carcinogenic when fed to mice over a 2-year period at doses up to 6% of the diet.
 Carmine was not embryotoxic/teratogenic to the offspring of fertile rats continuously exposed to oral doses of up to 500 mg/kg/day throughout all phases of mating, gestation, lactation, weaning and adult life over three successive generations.
-Oral doses up to 1000 mg/kg/day throughout pregnancy produced no adverse effects on the embryonic development of rats.

 JECFA (2001).
 55th Report of the JECFA.
 Evaluation of Certain Food Additives and Contaminants.
 WHO Tech.
 Report.
 Series.
 No. 901, p.
 10. Available online